Jameel-Jamous/GMID-Designer/README.md

 Remember you need to set the `GMID_DATA_PATH` to point to your data.
 Also, note that the way the headers are formatted will be the way they are formatted on the plots.

-> NOTE: All data used from this example is from `./python/sample_data/nmos.csv` which is data obatined from the open source SKY130 PDK.
+> NOTE: All data used for this section is from `./python/sample_data/nmos.csv` which is current efficiency data obatined from the open source SKY130 PDK.

 ### Setting the Design Header